Juzznick/freelance-Portfolio/README.md

-A Freelance Portfolio website im working on.
+A Freelance Portfolio website im currently working on.